 Some districts and companies have tuition reimbursement programs that pay employees back for a certain amount of their educational costs.
 Usually, if not always, the education must be related to the applicant’s current job to be eligible for reimbursement.
-One such policy, outlined in the Little Rock School District’s tuition reimbursement program application materials, grants awardees reimbursement for a maximum of six credit hours during a 12-month period.
+For example, a program might reimburse students for a maximum of six credit hours during a 12-month period.

 Many other loans, fellowships, and subject-specific grants are available for master’s-seeking teachers.
 For example, the National Council of Teachers of Mathematics provides grants, scholarships, and awards to math teachers at various levels.
 In addition, the National Association for Gifted Children offers the A. Harry Passow Classroom Teacher Scholarship to teachers of gifted students who prove their excellence in the classroom.
 Federal loans, such as Direct Unsubsidized Loans and Direct PLUS Loans, are also options, but since these loans must be paid back it’s best to avoid them until you’ve explored all other funding possibilities.

 Some state-specific programs seek to help teachers continue their education.
 One example is the Teach Nevada Scholarship, which provides funding to candidates who seek initial licensure through one of its partner institutions.
 A similar program is the BHD Endowed Scholarship for Teachers, which is open to Maryland residents who intend to teach in Maryland.

 Can You Earn Your Master’s in Education Online?